nasa/cumulus/docs/features/duplicate_granule_handling.md

 ### Granule Uniquification Algorithm and Task Component

-The process Cumulus Core uses to generate a unique `granuleId` can be [found here](https://github.com/nasa/cumulus/blob/feature/duplicate-granule-924/packages/ingest/src/granule.ts#L479-L487).
+The process Cumulus Core uses to generate a unique `granuleId` can be [found here](https://github.com/nasa/cumulus/blob/master/packages/ingest/src/granule.ts#L479-L487).

 To make the process easier, Cumulus Core also provides a Task Component that will uniquely identify each Granule in a payload and return a modified Granule object containing a unique `granuleId` and a `producerGranuleId` containing the original `granuleId`.

 ## Configuration

+Workflows can be configured to uniquely identify granules via
+  1. Collection configuration
+  2. Rule trigger configuration
+  3. Workflow Task configuration

-### Collection Configuration
+### 1. Collection Configuration

 Cumulus Collections can be configured to replace the Granule's existing `granuleId` with a unique value.
 The originnal `granuleId` will then be stored in a new field, `producerGranuleId`.